perpetualgrimace/v5.jamesferrell.me/content/5-blog/1-discipline-of-self-teaching/blog-article.en.md

-Title: The Discipline of self-teaching: learning a new craft
+Title: The discipline of self-teaching: Learning a new craft

 ----